Black River (North Carolina): Three Sisters

 The Three Sisters swamp is located off the State Road 1550 bridge and the N.C.
 53 bridge with the approximate coordinates of 34°33'59.2"N 78°15'14.7"W. This swamp is located on the Black River in Bladen County and the only way to reach Three Sisters is through the use of canoes and kayaks.
 The swamp is approximately one mile long and a half mile wide, but is home to the largest cluster of ancient cypress trees in the entire Black River Preserve.

 Ecology

 The Black River is part of a blackwater system which is nutrient-poor and more acidic than other types of freshwater ecosystems.
 The higher acidity is a result of vegetation decay and the subsequent release of tannins in the water.
 This makes for an environment that does not sustain most hardwood tree species and even slows the growth of bald cypress.
-Although its blackwater prevents certain organisms from flourishing in the Black River Preserve, these types of ecosystems often consist of a very unique variety of fauna and flora.
+Although its blackwater prevents certain organisms from flourishing in the Black River Preserve, these types of ecosystems often consist of a unique variety of fauna and flora.

 Within the Black River lives a rare species of fish called the Santee chub (Cyprinella zanema).
 Another rare fish is the Broadtail Madtom.
 Although both of these species are uncommon, their current status is neither endangered nor threatened.